Research Support Service

 For autoclave service during the workday, place your individually labeled items on the designated cart in the glass-wash facility for your building.
 A roll of autoclave tape and markers are on the cart to label your items with the PI’s name and location.
 One of our team members will autoclave the items and then place them on the pick-up shelves near the entrance to the facility.
 The last daily drop-off for growth media is 2:00PM.
 Please note that in order to prevent bacterial growth, preparation of media the night before autoclaving is not recommended.

 If you wish to use the autoclave yourself, please wait until after 4:00PM so you don’t interfere with the Research Support Service team’s schedule.
 If you do not know how to operate the autoclave, ask one of us to instruct you.

 To inquire about our services or place a service request, please email us at firstname.lastname@example.org.

 We can arrange for offsite storage of frozen samples at -80 degrees Celsius or in liquid nitrogen.
 Backup freezers are available onsite, at -20 degrees Celsius or -80 degrees Celsius, for temporary storage if your freezer breaks or requires defrosting.

 We can arrange to safeguard your frozen samples with offsite storage in ULT freezers at -80 Celsius or in liquid nitrogen.

 Research Support Service staff can assist with consolidation of your freezer.
-We have a Cryocart for transport of frozen samples.
+We have a Cryocart that can transport frozen samples between different units offsite.

 Contact email@example.com or the Office of Science and Research building managers for the location of backup -80 degrees Celsius freezers and liquid nitrogen freezer.